DJ Khaled: Literature

-In 2016, he wrote a book, The Keys: A memoir, which includes his opinions on success, recounts life stories, and describes contributions from other musicians.
-The book became a New York Times bestseller.
+In 2016, his book, The Keys: A memoir, written with Mary H.K.
+Choi, including his opinions on success, life stories, and stories about contributions from other musicians, became a New York Times bestseller.

 Furniture

 Inspired by his own home and lifestyle, he designed a new luxury furniture line "We the Best Home" and launched it in August 2018.

 Golfing

-Khaled is known for his love of golf, paired with his catchphrase: “Let's go golfing!”
+Khaled is known for his love of golf, paired with his catchphrase: "Let's go golfing!"
 He has appeared on the cover of Golf Digest and is a frequenter of the Miami Beach Golf Club.
 Khaled's We the Best Foundation hosted its inaugural golf tournament in 2023, raising thousands for organisations which aid youth in Miami.
 Sean Combs alone reportedly donated $150,000 to the cause.

 2018 SEC settlement

 In November 2018, together with Floyd Mayweather Jr., Khaled agreed to a total settlement of $750,000 with the Securities and Exchange Commission (SEC) for failing to disclose payments accepted from issuers of an initial coin offering, specifying a personal $50,000 promotional payment from beleaguered cryptocurrency firm Centra Tech Inc., whose co-founders were indicted for fraud in May 2018.
 According to the SEC, "they are its first cases involving charges for violating rules on touting investments in so-called initial coin offerings, or ICOs."
 As part of the settlement, Khaled agreed to not enter any endorsement or promotional agreement with a securities participant for two years.